isaacnmm/pestpolicy-hugo2XX/content/posts/best-walking-shoes-for-men-with-flat-feet/index.md

 Shoes for high arches and standing all-day
 .
 ## Conclusion
-I recommend Brooks�Men's Addiction Walking Shoes�and Brooks Men's Beast '18 as the best walking shoes for men with flat feet.
+I recommend BrooksMen's Addiction Walking Shoesand Brooks Men's Beast '18 as the best walking shoes for men with flat feet.
 These shoes have great shock-absorbing cushioning and are highly responsive.
 So, men who walk a lot and have a flat fleet will significantly benefit from these shoes.